WCW Light Heavyweight Championship: History

 The light heavyweight division which contested the championship had proved popular with fans, but its viability suffered as a result of WCW's creative decisions; in 1992, Bill Watts became the head booker, and implemented storyline changes in WCW's product which stymied the division's style.
-WCW would later introduce a similar title as the WCW Cruiserweight Championship; the two titles are now considered one and the same by the wrestling promotion WWE, which purchased WCW's assets in 2001.
+WCW would later introduce a similar title as the WCW Cruiserweight Championship; the two titles are now considered to share the same lineage by the wrestling promotion WWE, which purchased WCW's assets in 2001.

 Overview

 Creation

 The WCW Light Heavyweight Championship was created in 1991, with the inaugural champion decided though a single-elimination tournament held over several weeks.
 Seven wrestlers were used for the tournament—three quarter final matches, one of whom entered at the semi-final stages.
 The first two quarter finals were broadcast on WorldWide in August 1991, and saw The York Foundation's Richard Morton defeat Johnny Rich, and Badstreet defeat Joey Maggs.
 The next month, WCW's Main Event featured the last quarter final, in which Mike Graham triumphed over another York Foundation member in Terrance Taylor.

-Both of the semi final matches were held at September's Clash of the Champions XVI event in Augusta, Georgia; Morton defeated Graham in a heel finish which depicted him using several illegal advantages to win.
+Both of the semi-final matches were held at September's Clash of the Champions XVI event in Augusta, Georgia; Morton defeated Graham in a heel finish which depicted him using several illegal advantages to win.
 In the other leg of the tournament, Badstreet was defeated by the newly-entering Brian Pillman with a body press from the top rope.
 Morton and Pillman contested the final round at the 1991 Halloween Havoc event, held in Chattanooga, Tennessee; Pillman won the match and championship with another top rope body press.